rreben/DevCycleSim/README.md

   The name of the machine (e.g., "Specification", "Development").

 - **capacity**
-  The maximum number of user stories (FTEs) that can be processed concurrently.
-For example, a Specification Machine with 4 FTEs can work on 4 user stories at the same time.
+  The maximum number of user stories that can be processed concurrently.

 - **queue**
   A FIFO list of user stories waiting to be processed.